top content planning tools

 6. Don’t forget to repurpose your existing content.

-You don’t have to do all of the hard work of creating original content from scratch!
+You don’t have to do all the hard work of creating original content from scratch!
 You can repurpose some of your older blog posts or social media updates by re-sharing them on Twitter, Facebook, LinkedIn, etc.

 7. Don’t be afraid to go back and change things up if needed.